projf/projf-explore/graphics/framebuffers/README.md

 * David Scale - 160x120 16-colour image scaled to fill 640x480 display
 * David Fizzle - Fizzle fade on scaled image of David

 Learn more about the designs and demos from the [Framebuffers](https://projectf.io/posts/framebuffers/) blog post, or read on for build instructions.
 New to graphics development on FPGA?
-Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).
+Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ![](../../doc/img/framebuffers.png?raw=true "")